Trailblazerr1/trailblazerr1.github.io/_posts/2020-07-26-the-blog-speaks.md

 subtitle: Once upon a time..
 ---

 Not a day passes, when I don't think of the days of my past glory.
-When I wasn't a dusy, bedridden, neglected repository of thoughts.
+When I wasn't a dusty, bedridden, neglected repository of thoughts.
 Sigh!
 Sometimes, at the end of another lonely day, I shed few tear drops, nostaliging.
 I am a blog, of course, I am dramatic.

 But I am not exaggerating when I say that I was the centre piece of attention once.
-My owner used to do delicious commits, he would spent hours, looking at me, dusting, tidying me up.
+My owner used to do delicious commits, he would spend hours, looking at me, dusting, tidying me up.
 Now like the old grandpa of the house, I remain a placeholder, just an url to be updated in resume.

 It happened gradually, like a collapsing marriage.
-From frequents posts and shares to few, then fewer, then only unsaved posts.
+From frequent posts and shares to few, then fewer, eventually, only unsaved posts.
 Then one day, I was left.
 I say, I was abandoned, with no one to look after me.